 Each recipient of the Krenicki Scholarship will receive $5,000 for the academic year 2022-23.
 There will be a total of four recipients, two from the School of Fine Arts and two from the School of Engineering.

 If you have questions, please contact Paul Spirito, firstname.lastname@example.org.

 The Marks Family Endowment in Fine Arts enables School of Fine Arts undergraduate or graduate students, as part of their academic program, to perform, exhibit, or work in professional venues throughout the State of Connecticut.
 In past years award amounts have ranged from $500 to $5,000.

 This award will be given to a student, or group of students, who designs a unique program, exhibition, or performance plan to be presented at venues in the State of Connecticut.
 Individual faculty and/or Departments may work with students to develop these projects, or students may develop them independently.
 For example, a proposal could include involvement with a professional theatre, orchestra, opera company, art museum, or gallery.
 The proposals should be creative, imaginative, and broad-reaching.
 Special consideration will be given to those proposals that foster “real life” professional performance experience, professional support related projects or visual artistic work/exhibitions.

-The 2016 Zachs Award is a $3000 award given to a School of Fine Arts undergraduate or graduate student for an artistic or educational project.
+The 2023 Zachs Award is a $3000 award given to a School of Fine Arts undergraduate or graduate student for an artistic or educational project.
 The recipient must have a cumulative GPA of 3.0 of higher.
 Candidates who have previously received the Zachs Award will not be eligible for a subsequent Zachs Award.
-This award is open to undergraduate and graduate students enrolled full-time for the Fall 2017 term in the school.
+This award is open to undergraduate and graduate students enrolled full-time enrolled full time for the 2023 Fall term in the school.

 University Wide Opportunities